nnail0/cachelab-b-f25/datalab-b-exp.typ

 === GenAI

+*NOTE*: When returning to fill out information in the AI results CSV, the results differ than what were originally observed, likely due to a different copy-paste method (what code snippets I let ChatGPT generated vs. how much of it I actually copied over) employed that fixed issues with validity.
+The results in this document are what I actually observed, while the results in the CSV differ due to these "enhancements".
+This means that the code generated may have been more accurate and led to less invalid results than originally claimed.
+There was likely an element of human error involved here.

 For the genAI section of the code, ChatGPT 5 mini (with intelligence) was handed the entire PDF, in addition to some instructions provided to it:

 #block(